splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 .. _apm-use-case-endpoint-performance:

 *******************************************************************************************************
-Use case: Improve service performance using endpoint performance in Splunk APM
+Use case: Monitor service performance using endpoint performance in Splunk APM
 *******************************************************************************************************

 .. meta::